nft-fun/generate-bitbirds/README.md

 IIRC I needed to use some special command with python 3 to use pip as an installation mechanism for the items below- perhaps `pip3 install ...` rather than `pip install ...`?

-Pillow - asset to generate images - installed via terminal/command-line with pip
+Pillow - asset to generate images - installed via terminal/command-line with PIP

-NumPy - asset to work with arrays - installed via terminal/command-line with pip
+NumPy - asset to work with arrays - installed via terminal/command-line with PIP

-I don't *Think* I had to install 'random' to use the number randomization but might have.
+I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.

 As you're setting this up please reach out to me on discord or twitter if you encounter specifics not mentioned in here and I'll add them for posterity.